threlte/threlte/packages/theatre/src/lib/sheetObject/transfomers/README.md

 ## Usage in built-in components

-- `<AutoProps>` uses transformers to transform arbitrary props that are *discovered* by a property path to a value that Theatre.js can handle.
+- `<Sync>` uses transformers to transform arbitrary props that are *discovered* by a property path to a value that Theatre.js can handle.

 - `<Transform>` uses transformers to transform the properties `position`, `rotation` and `scale` of a Three.js object to a value that Theatre.js can handle.